-- >> who sees the child, when and where?
+- >> Who sees your child, when and where?
 Do you know what the purpose of contact is?
 Do you know what needs to happen at contact?
-These are important questions to understand. - >> you may identify other family members who are important in your child's life.
-It is a life story book being completed for your child?
-If you don't know what this is, ask your case manager Does the child have photos of you to keep nearby? - >> has a communication book been put into use so that you can keep up with activities, behaviour, or important issues between contacts? - >> have you been given information about the carers?
-Often it can be helpful for parents and carers to meet each other - you can ask if it would be okay to meet the carers.
+These are important questions to understand - >> You may identify other family members who are important in your child's life.
+It is worth discussing if your child can have contact with these people too - Is a Life Story Book being completed for your child?
+If you don't know what this is, ask your CM.
+Does your child have photos of you to keep nearby? - >> Has a communication book been put into use so that you can keep up with activities, behaviour, or important issues between contacts? - Have you been given information about the carers?
+Often it can be helpful for children, parents and carers to meet each other you could ask if it would be okay to meet the carers.